ivannotes/yoton/README.rst

 .. image:: https://travis-ci.org/ivannotes/yoton.svg?branch=master
     :target: https://travis-ci.org/ivannotes/yoton

-YoTon is an util for cache, it simplifier cache with a decorator.
+YoTon is an util for cache, it simplifies cache with a decorator.

 Install
 ---------------------